hashicorp/terraform-provider-azurerm/website/docs/r/kusto_cluster.html.markdown

 * `sku` - (Required) A `sku` block as defined below.

+* `double_encryption_enabled` - (Optional) Is the cluster's double encryption enabled?
+Defaults to `false`.
+Changing this forces a new resource to be created.

 * `identity` - (Optional) A identity block.

 * `enable_disk_encryption` - (Optional) Specifies if the cluster's disks are encrypted.